Chattahoochee Gap: hiking the Appalachian Trail from Unicoi Gap

 Hike to Chattahoochee Gap on the Appalachian Trail from Unicoi Gap, visiting the North Georgia headwaters of the Chattahoochee River and the Blue Mountain AT shelter.

-At first glance, it’s nothing more than a tiny, easy-to-miss, trickling spring – an unremarkable one of many near the Appalachian Trail in north Georgia.
-But the spring at this hike’s final destination is actually the official headwaters of the great, wide Chattahoochee River.
-It’s fairly remarkable that this tiny, trickling spring, framed in mossy rock and fern, gains volume enough to fuel Atlanta’s major river downstream.
+At first glance, it’s nothing more than a tiny, easy-to-miss, trickling spring – an unremarkable one of many near the Appalachian Trail in North Georgia.
+But the spring at this hike’s final destination is the official headwaters of the great, wide Chattahoochee River.
+It’s remarkable that this tiny, trickling spring, framed in mossy rock and fern, gains volume enough to fuel Atlanta’s major river downstream.
 And where else can you take a selfie with each foot on an opposite bank of the Chattahoochee River?

 This classic Appalachian Trail hike departs from Unicoi Gap just north of Helen, climbing Blue Mountain to a rolling ridgeline.
-While views are limited on this heavily-forested stretch of the AT, the hike treks through a lush, green forest that blooms in plentiful wildflowers during warm-weather months.
+While views are limited on this heavily-forested stretch of the AT, the hike treks through a lush, green forest that blooms in abundant wildflowers during warm-weather months.
 The terrain is rocky and rugged, moss-covered and shady, and filled with tall fern.
 Numerous campsites flank the sides of the trail, and the Blue Mountain AT shelter sits just off-trail roughly halfway into the hike.
-And at nine miles, it’s a great, moderately difficult Appalachian Trail day hike in Georgia.
+And at nine miles, it’s a great, moderately-difficult Appalachian Trail day hike in Georgia.

 Appalachian Trail Unicoi Gap to Chattahoochee Gap: the hike